Incident Investigation: Importance, Step-by-Step Guide, Training

 Interviews are often a highly effective way to collect information.
 The incident investigation interview questions should therefore be as detailed as possible and should be formulated to help the investigator arrive at the root cause of the incident.

 However, the timing of interviews is crucial.
-This is why an OSHA incident investigation must happen in a certain time frame.
+This is why an incident investigation must happen within a certain time frame.
 Investigators need to conduct interviews while memories are still fresh.
 It’s best to conduct the interview very soon after an incident has occurred, ideally right after the area is deemed safe.
 This way, the information the witnesses provide during the interviews is more likely to be accurate and detailed.

 Investigators can also peruse various documents for more information.
 These documents include: